02

 Consumer collateral

-For the Home Textile launch the brand uses the green logomark and lifestyle photography directed at consumers buying sheets, throws, and bedding made with Naia.
+For the Home Textile launch the brand uses lifestyle photography directed at consumers buying sheets, throws, and bedding made with Naia.

 B2B technical